1 - Overview

 PrivateLink Service IDConnected PrivateLink Service ID

-DescriptionAdditional information or description about the PrivateLink Endpoint
+descriptionAdditional information or description about the PrivateLink Endpoint

 Table.
-PrivateLink Endpoint details tab items
+PrivateLink Endpoint detailed information tab items

-Operation History
+Job History

 On the PrivateLink Endpoint Details page, you can view the operation history of the selected resource.

-• Can view operation details, operation date/time, resource type, resource name, operation result, operator information
+• You can view operation details, operation time, resource type, resource name, operation result, and operator information

 Table.
 PrivateLink Endpoint operation history tab detailed information items

-To create a resource, follow these steps:
+To create a resource, follow these steps.

 • Enter or select the required information.